ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Calling `Listen` on a Preconnection with a multicast group specified on the Remote Endpoint will join the multicast group to receive Messages.
-This Listener will create one Connection for each Remote Endpoint sending to the group, with the Local Endpoint set to the group address.
+This Listener will create one Connection for each Remote Endpoint sending to the group, with the Local Endpoint specified as a group address.
 The set of Connection objects created forms a Connection Group.
 The receiving interface can be restricted by passing it as part of the LocalSpecifier or queried through the Message Context on the Messages received (see {{msg-ctx}} for further details).